raspberrypilearning/retraining-model/en/step_1.md

 + Lists
 + Functions, including creating your own function that accepts parameters

 The project also assumes that you know the basics of how to interact with an image classifying model and get a prediction from it.
-If you don't, you can learn this in the [testing your computer's vision project](https://projects.raspberrypi.org/en/projects/testing-vision).
+If you don't, you can learn this in the ['Testing your computer's vision' project](https://projects.raspberrypi.org/en/projects/testing-vision).

 --- /collapse ---